edfus/get-twitter-likes/README.md

 npm install --only=production
 ```

-Node.js version should be equal to or higher than 13 (async generator: 10.3.0, module import: 13).
+Your Node.js version should be equal to or higher than 13 (async generator: 10.3.0, module import: 13).

-Create `creds.mjs` (or just rename `creds-template.mjs` to `creds.mjs`) in the directory.
-Put tokens you got from your twitter application in following way:
+Create `creds.mjs` (or just rename `creds-template.mjs` to `creds.mjs`) and put tokens you got from your twitter application into it in the following way:

 ```js
 export default {